 His employer initially compensated him for his injury, but eventually stopped paying benefits based on a doctor’s opinion that his shoulder problem was pre-existing and that his work injury was only temporary in nature.

 Ms. Gyolai worked with the client’s treating doctors to refute the employer’s position.
 She helped him obtain a settlement of $150,000 from his employer, which included compensation for medical expenses, and the lost wages and permanent disability he incurred as the result of his work injury.

 Occupations That Cause Slip and Fall Injuries

 While almost any occupation can lead to slip and fall injuries, some jobs are more likely to cause those injuries than others.
 These occupations include:

 Workers who clean homes and hotels can often find themselves in an unexpected wet environment, such as bathrooms, kitchens, and hallways, and have a higher risk of slipping and falling due to lack of traction on the floors and slippery surfaces.

 Roofers and construction workers often must walk and transport heavy materials on high, unsteady, and uneven surfaces.
 These conditions can lead to severe slip and fall injuries if walking surfaces or workers aren’t properly secured.

 Whether they’re painting an indoor room or the outside of a building or house, painters often use ladders to reach their workspaces.
 If companies provide their painters with faulty equipment or ladders, they can fall and suffer serious injuries.

 What should you do next?

-After you suffered a slip and fall injury, you should talk to an attorney about your next steps.
-At Fields Law, we’ve dedicated ourselves to helping people who were hurt on the job in Minnesota.
+After you suffered a slip and fall injury, you should talk to a workers’ compensation lawyer in Minnesota about your next steps.
+At Fields Law, we’ve dedicated ourselves to helping people who are injured or disabled in Minnesota.
 When you contact us, you’ll get trusted advice from our legal team that has helped countless other victims like you.